Episteme and Techne

 Knowledge (epistêmê) is the ability to know the real as it is (477b).
 The context shows that when Socrates talks about the real, he is referring to the forms.
 In the Republic, the prominent forms are the forms for the beautiful, the good, and the just.
 In the Symposium, Socrates describes the form of the beautiful as neither coming to be nor passing away, as not changing in any other way, as never being or even appearing to anyone as anything but beautiful (211a–b).
 Since an analogous description applies to the good and the just, one can see that forms are very different from the sorts of things we experience through the sensory perception associated with the usual technai.
 After forms are introduced in the Republic, they are the objects of the most abstract and highest knowledge, afforded by the power of dialectic.
 At the end of Book VI, Socrates uses the words for knowledge that we have found in other contexts— understanding (gnôsis) and knowledge (epistêmê).
 However, in the Divided Line passage a new vocabulary is introduced, as though the conception of knowledge has changed in a fundamental way.
 As he has in other places, Socrates divides the visible world (horaton) from the intelligible (noêton).
 Whereas before the intelligible had been the undivided field of gnôsis and epistêmê, now it is subdivided into the fields of mathematical or deductive reasoning (dianoia) and the grasping of the unhypothetical beginning point (nous).
 The latter is the goal of dialectic (511a–b).

-Later in Republic VI there is a connection—of a different sort—between technê and epistêmê.
+Even this highly theoretical account of epistêmê leaves room for a kind of technê, as we see later in Republic VI.
 Knowledge, in the sense of epistêmê, will be deductive and logical like mathematics; unlike mathematics, its deductions will be based on foundations that need no further justification.
 In part it will be something like mathematical deduction based on fundamental reality.
 Two aspects of this account are significant.
 First, using a mathematical model as the root of this conception of knowledge makes it purely theoretical; it is theoretical because, like calculation in the Charmides (165e), it has no separate product.
 Its ergon seems to be the activity itself of dialectical thought.
 Second, in using mathematical thinking as an analogue for dialectic, Socrates is still relying on the notion of technê since both geometry and calculation are technai.

 Nevertheless, in the Divided Line, Socrates posits intelligible entities, abstract but real, as objects of mathematical thought and of dialectical knowledge.
 Although it treats them only as hypotheses, mathematics reasons about the odd and the even, the various kinds of shapes, and the three kinds of angles.
 These are entities distinct from their perceptual representation in material diagrams.
 In turn, dialectic does not treat forms as hypotheses but comes to know what each is.
 This knowledge comes from grasping their relation to the unhypothetical beginning point, the form of the good (509d-511e).
 The super-eminence of the knowledge of the good leads to the latter’s becoming an end in itself.
 When philosophers, after years of study, at last see the good, they would prefer to stay at this level and not go back down into the city to rule.
 They must be forced, by argument, to undertake the task of applying their knowledge of the forms to the affairs of ruling (519c–520e).
 So, when this account introduces abstract but real entities as objects of knowledge, Socrates comes close to giving theoretical knowledge a sphere of activity that is distinct from that of practical knowledge.

-Nevertheless, even though epistêmê is tied to forms, it still has a role in technê.
+Still, even though epistêmê is tied to forms seen as abstract but real entities, it still has a role as presenting a paradigm to be imitated in two high level instances of technê.
 First, at the beginning of Republic VI, Socrates gives his interlocutors a peculiar description of what the philosopher will do with this knowledge of reality.
 Converting Socrates’ negative description of the non-philosopher, we find that the philosopher has a knowledge (gnôsis) of the reality of each form, thus a clear paradigm in his soul.
 Like painters, philosophers look to (apoblepontes) the truest paradigm, always referring to it and contemplating it as accurately as possible; in this way they establish here the laws respecting the fine, the just, and the good, if there is need to establish them, or take care to preserve those that are established (484c–d).
 By comparing philosophers to painters who imitate a paradigm, Socrates is giving to the knowledge of forms a role within a kind of craft which imitates forms.
 This notion of imitating forms is an important one for Plato; he uses it again in the account of creation in the Timaeus.
 At 28a, the Demiurge — the craftsman of the universe — looking at (blepôn) that which does not change and using it as a paradigm, fashions its form and power into his creation.
 In the subsequent passage we learn that this unchanging paradigm is the intelligible animal that contains all other intelligible animals (30c–d).

 Besides the contexts in which epistêmê of forms results in imitating them, the dialogues offer another important way of reconciling knowledge of forms and technê.
 In the Sophist, the Visitor from Elea elaborates an analogy between technê and dialectic, whose objects are clearly forms.
 He begins with the idea that there is a technê for telling which letters join to which, just as there is technê for which musical notes mingle and which do not (253a ff).
 Then the Visitor turns to the kinds (genê) that he has just introduced: being, rest, motion, sameness, and difference (254d-e).
 Making an analogy with the grammatical and musical technai, he posits a sort of knowledge (epistêmê) for showing which kinds harmonize and which do not.
 This is also the knowledge of how to discriminate according to kinds, which the Visitor calls dialectic.
 While this knowledge of how to distinguish and to harmonize forms is compared to craft, it is not productive, the way carpentry is productive.
 However, in the Statesman, the Visitor takes up the relation of dialectic, conceived of as theoretical, with practical knowledge.
 He contrasts epistêmai that are practical — like carpentry — and those which are for knowledge only (258d).
 The Visitor calls them respectively the practical (praktikê) and the theoretical (gnôstikê — clearly related to gnôsis and gignôskein)(259d).
 The practical epistêmai cover what are otherwise called crafts; however, the theoretical is subdivided into (a) epistêmai like calculation, which only judges or distinguishes the things known and (b) epistêmai like that of the architect (architektôn), which command and are thus called commanding (epitaktikê) (259e).
 The Visitor may seem to have blurred his original distinction between practical and theoretical by including commanding knowledge (epitaktikê) in the latter category.
 Still, the notion that at least part of theoretical knowledge only judges the things known gives us a basis for distinguishing theoretical from practical knowledge.
 The former entails craft-like skill; but the skill remains focused on the objects of knowledge.
 In calculation the objects are numbers; in dialectic they are the kinds.
 This kind of knowledge has no product separate from its activity; by contrast, practical knowledge actually produces something separate, in the way carpentry does.
 This way of expressing the difference suggests that theoretical epistêmê is not so much a body of knowledge as an ability to grasp very abstract sorts of distinctions.